great-northern-diver/loon/website/md/learn_display_graph.md

 ![](images/display_graph_navigator2.png "navigator path")

-The elements related to the navigator you see on the plot above are the
+The elements related to the navigator you see in the plot above are

 * **Navigator:** wich is `proprtion` between the last node in `from` and the first node in `to`.
-If `to` is empty, then the navigator sits on the last node of `from`.
+If `to` is empty then the navigator sits on the last node of `from`.
-* **From Path:** highlighted with a bold line with the same color as the navigator show path stored in `from` and the `proportion` that has been traversed on the current edge.
+* **From Path:** highlighted with a bold line with the same color as the navigator shows the path stored in `from` and the `proportion` that has been traversed on the current edge.
 * **To Path:** highlighted with a thinner line as the from path and with the same color as the navigator.
-* **Path End:** which looks like the navigator and is located on the last node in `to`.
+* **Path End:** which looks like the navigator (but smaller) and is located on the last node in `to`.

 The graph display supports direct interaction with the navigator and navigator path using the mouse and keyboard.
 To move the navigator